luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 -rwxrwx---    1 root     104              8 Jun 23 06:29 contentserver_user_password
 -rwxrwx---    1 root     104             14 May 13 10:38 dbserver_msql_password
 ```
-This is why inside the entrypoint script I copy the secret to an editable folder to change ownership and permissions
+This is why, inside the entrypoint script, I copy the secret to an editable folder to change ownership and permissions

 ```sh
 cp $DBSERVER_MSQL_PASSWORD_FILE /tmp/db_password